Somerset and Dorset Joint Railway: Overview

-The Somerset and Dorset Railway (S&D) was created in 1862, as an amalgamation of the Somerset Central Railway and the Dorset Central Railway.
-By the following year, it ran from Burnham-on-Sea in Somerset to Wimborne in Dorset.
-From Wimborne, the S&D trains could use a line owned by the London and South Western Railway (LSWR) to reach Hamworthy on the South Coast.
-It was anticipated that substantial traffic would be attracted to this cross-country link between the Bristol Channel and the English Channel.
-When this failed to materialise, the company, which was already in dire financial straits, decided to gamble everything on one last desperate bid for increased traffic, and built an extension from Evercreech Junction to Bath to join up with the Midland Railway.
-This new line provided a through route for traffic between the Midlands and North of England, and the South Coast.
-It produced a substantial increase in traffic, but too late to save the company, which went into receivership, and in 1875 it became jointly owned by the Midland Railway and the LSWR, and was renamed the Somerset and Dorset Joint Railway (S&DJR).
+The initial Somerset and Dorset Railway (S&DR) was created on 1 September 1862 by an amalgamation of the Somerset Central Railway (SCR; opened in 1854) and the Dorset Central Railway (DCR; opened in 1860).
+The SCR line ran from Highbridge to Templecombe and the DCR line from Blandford to Wimborne, and by 1863 when a line connecting them was opened, the Somerset and Dorset Railway ran from Burnham-on-Sea to Wimborne, where S&DR trains could use a line owned by the London and South Western Railway (LSWR) to reach Poole Junction (now Hamworthy) on the Dorset south coast.

+This cross-country link between the Bristol Channel and the English Channel failed to attract the substantial traffic expected and so the S&DR, falling into dire financial straits, made a desperate bid to increase their prospects by building an extension from Evercreech Junction to Bath in 1874, to link with the Midland Railway.
+This provided a through route between the south coast and the Midlands and the North.
+While producing a substantial increase in traffic, it unfortunately came too late to save the company.
+The S&DR went into receivership and in 1875 it became jointly owned by the Midland Railway and the LSWR, and was renamed the Somerset and Dorset Joint Railway (S&DJR).
 After the 1 January 1923 Grouping, joint ownership of the S&DJR passed to the London, Midland and Scottish Railway (LMS) and the Southern Railway.

 Its attractions were its quirky individuality, its varied scenery (captured particularly by the photographs and pioneering cine films taken by Ivo Peters), and the way it seemed to struggle against overwhelming odds.
 Its main line climbed to 811 ft above sea level at Masbury, and it contained several single line sections, but on summer Saturdays it managed to handle a considerable volume of holiday trains, when it seemed every possible locomotive was drafted into service to handle heavy trains requiring double-heading and banking over the steep gradients.

-It started before the railway network in England had settled down, and both local and strategic aspirations structured the line's earliest days.
-Work has now started to restore some remnants of the S&DJR to working condition.
+The S&DJR started before the railway network in England had settled down, and both local and strategic aspirations structured the line's earliest days.
+Work has now started to restore some remnants of the line to working condition, notably at Midsomer Norton in Somerset and Shillingstone in Dorset.